Home

 Awhi Ora

 Awhi Ora provides community based support for people experiencing mental health and wellbeing challenges who are finding it difficult to manage day to day life or reach their goals.
-The service operates in Central Auckland and sits within Community Support Services Central.
+The service operates throughout Auckland.

 We provide practical support to help people build self-management and independence.
 This includes support with accommodation, transport, employment, budgeting, education, self-care, and personal and interpersonal skills.
 The focus is on helping people access resources and supports within their own community.

-You can access Awhi Ora through Community Support Services Central.
+You can access Awhi Ora through Community Support Services.

 Community Living Service